bentoml/BentoML/docs/source/guides/logging.rst

 These logs are disabled by default in order to prevent double logging of requests.

-Logging Formatting
+Access Logging Format
-""""""""""""""""""
+"""""""""""""""""""""

-You may configure the logging formatting options at the top level of your ``bentoml_configuration.yml``.
+You may configure the format of the Trace and Span IDs in the access logs in ``bentoml_configuration.yml``.
-The default configuration is shown below, where the opentelemetry trace_id and span_id are logged in hexadecimal format, consistent with opentelemetry logging instrumentation.
+The default configuration is shown below, where the opentelemetry ``trace_id`` and ``span_id`` are logged in hexadecimal format, consistent with opentelemetry logging instrumentation.
+You may also configure other format specs, such as decimal ``d``.

 .. code-block:: yaml

+    api_server:
       logging:
-      formatting:
+        access:
+          format:
-        trace_id_format: 032x
+            trace_id: 032x
-        span_id_format: 016x
+            span_id: 016x

 Library Logging